infusionsoft/mickael-test-2024.11/sdks/core/typescript/TagsApi.md

 const request: TagsApiPatchTagCategoryUsingPATCHRequest = {
     // tag_category_id
   tagCategoryId: "tag_category_id_example",
-    // An optional list of fields to be updated.
-If set, only the fields provided in the update_mask will be updated and others will be skipped. (optional)
+    // An optional list of properties to be updated.
+If set, only the provided properties will be updated and others will be skipped. (optional)
   updateMask: [
     "name",
   ],